ono7/dotfiles2021bak/info/lua.md

 `..` Concatenates two strings. a..b where a is "Hello " and b is "World", will return "Hello World".

-`#` An unary operator that return the length of the a string or a table.
+`#` An unary operator that return the length of the string or a table.
 `#"Hello"` will return 5

 #### character escaping